asrivathsan/IntegraTax/docs/using/index.md

 #### **Mode 2 Step 4.
 Select "BLAST based homology search"** {#mode-2-step-4}
 <center><img src="{{ '/assets/img/Externalsequences_alignmentmode.png' | relative_url }}" alt="Alignment mode" width="300"></center>
 <br>At this stage, ensure that the names of the folders where your 2nd fasta file is does
 not have spaces.
-For example, in the directory `/Users/Name/Desktop/GenBank Sequences/Mycetophilidae Sequences`, remove the space in `GenBank Sequences` and `Mycetophilidae Sequences` or replace them with another character.
+For example, in the directory /Users/Name/Desktop/GenBank Sequences/Mycetophilidae Sequences, remove the space in GenBank Sequences and Mycetophilidae Sequences or replace them with another character.
 If there are spaces in the directory, the BLAST based homology search will **fail**!

 Other homology search options can be found in the "Other options" button, click [**HERE**](#otheroptions) for more information, warnings, and instructions.